cajowils/httpserver/asgn4/README.md

 In Assignment 3, I added multithreading and non-blocking IO to optimize the throughput of my program.

+In Assignment 4, I implemented file locks to maintain atomicity in my server.

 Below, I will share the details of my HTTP server and outline the steps in this iterative approach

 ## Getting Started